Saint-Gobain Optimizes Supply Chain Transport to Help Reach Goal of Carbon Neutrality by 2050

 One area in which Saint-Gobain is paying close attention is the environmental impact of transport in its manufacturing and distribution businesses.
 In 2012, Saint-Gobain Building Distribution France launched Evoluvert, an initiative to optimize delivery routes, order grouping, and modal transport with double-decker trucks, natural gas vehicles, and electric cars.
 The approach has so far saved the company more than 25,000 tons of emissions.

 The organization has since expanded this model to new divisions around the globe with notable progress in its LATAM operations, including Argentina, Brazil, Chile, Colombia, Mexico, and Peru.
-Brazil, the single largest country in which the company operates, has experienced significant benefits by optimizing its transport routes.
+Brazil, the largest country in which the company operates in LATAM, has experienced significant benefits by optimizing its transport routes.
 With more than 1.7 kilometers of highway, 3,900 transportation routes, and 13,000+ potential network configurations, Saint-Gobain was able to analyze major logistics networks and identify supply chain synergies between brands.
 "At some point, you have two businesses that may be going to the same route, transporting goods to customers located in the same city or state," said Fabricio Saraiva Moreira, Operational Excellence Director LATAM at Saint-Gobain.

 These efforts, applied across more than 60 projects in the past year and leveraging Coupa’s Supply Chain Modeler product, have led to transport emissions reductions of 40–60% for several S-G brands.